CCTV Inspection for Pipeline Condition Assessment

 Downstream Services, Inc. lateral launch and push camera systems allow field crews to survey and document pipes efficiently and safely without conducting Confined Space Entries.
 The lateral launch system inspects laterals via the main line by sending the camera up the lateral.
 Lateral launching is a valuable tool when there are no cleanouts or no access to private property.
 This system can inspect up to 120 ft from the main.

 In addition, Downstream Services, Inc. also has push camera systems that are typically used for pipes 6 inches and smaller, including laterals and cleanouts.
 Push cameras provide an on-screen display of project information with a footage counter and are capable of 325 ft runs providing clear color images of defects.
-Downstream Services offers quality CCTV pipe inspection to San Diego, El Segundo, and a variety of other southern California cities.
+Downstream Services offers quality CCTV pipe inspection to San Diego, El Segundo, and a variety of other California cities.